A Symbolic Path

 Each area symbolized a specific phase of the plan of salvation, and each piece of furniture symbolized a specific aspect of Christ’s ministry to sinners, especially to those who follow Him on the journey.
 Using the following New Testament verses, what does each piece of furniture in the sanctuary teach us about Jesus and the plan of salvation?

-Each of the three phases of the sanctuary could only be accessed through a veil, which pointed to Jesus, who said of Himself, “I am the ____________.
-If anyone ____________ by Me, he will be saved” (John 10:9).
-Applying the symbolism of the sanctuary, the apostle Paul said that through Jesus we have “a new and living _______ which He consecrated for us, through the _________, that is, His _________” (Hebrews 10:20).
+Each of the three phases of the sanctuary could only be accessed through a veil, which pointed to Jesus, who said of Himself, “I am the _________.
+If anyone ________ by Me, he will be saved” (John 10:9).

 The main ceremony of the sanctuary was the sacrifice of the lamb on the brass altar.
 Pointing to Jesus as the sacrifice for our sins, John the Baptist proclaimed, “Behold!
 The ___________ of God who takes away the sin of the world” (John 1:29).

-The laver, or pool, that was used for ceremonial washing teaches us about, “The _____________ of _________________ and _____________ of the Holy Spirit” (Titus 3:5).
+The laver, or pool, that was used for ceremonial washing teaches us about, “The __________ of _____________ and ___________ of the Holy Spirit” (Titus 3:5).

 The table in the Holy Place that was kept supplied with fresh bread pointed to Jesus, who said, “I am the __________ of life.
 He who comes to Me shall never hunger, and he who believes in Me shall never thirst” (John 6:35).